microsoft/vscode-cpptools/Extension/readme.developer.md

 > `yarn test` - run just the unit tests

 The mocha test runner is invoked for the unit tests.
-This does not use VSCode in any way.
+This does not use VS Code in any way.

 > `yarn test all` - run all the tests

 The unit tests are run, and then each of the scenario test sets are run in turn.
-This will install the isolated VSCode environment if it is not already installed.
+This will install the isolated VS Code environment if it is not already installed.

 > `yarn test --scenario=<SCENARIONAME>` - run a single set of scenario tests
 > `yarn test <SCENARIONAME>` - run a single set of scenario tests